These are some of the most common pain points organizations are experiencing with their automation initiatives:

 What is Value Mapping?

-Value Mapping is an analysis of one or the entirety of an organization’s automation estate to present the value of each automated process or whole automation portfolio.
+The definition of Value Mapping is an analysis of one or the entirety of an organization’s automation estate to present the value of each automated process or whole automation portfolio.

 Not understanding your automation estate leads to a host of challenges and negative impacts, including: